-The design, applicable to the assigned characteristic, is to be submitted and approved for compliance with the applicable requirements of Pt C, Ch 1, App 13.
+The design, applicable to the assigned characteristic, is to be submitted and approved for compliance with the applicable requirements of Pt C, Ch 1, App 13 and Pt C, Ch 2, App 3.

 Item n° Documentation Additional description 1 General arrangement Including NH3 tank location with distances from ship side, adjacent spaces, bunkering station location, pipe routing, engine room arrangement and location of any other spaces containing NH3 equipment.
 Location of entrances (air locks as relevant) for spaces with NH3 equipment are also to be shown.
-2 Engine room arrangement Only if not included in the general arrangement.
+2 Arrangement of engine room, fuel cell room and spaces for fuel cell auxiliaries Only if not included in the general arrangement.
 3 Design philosophy/ description Including information on the NH3 storage, machinery configuration, engine room arrangements, fuel arrangements, shut down philosophy, redundancy considerations etc. 4 Hazardous zones drawing General arrangement plan with the indication of the hazardous area classification according to IEC 60092-502, but including the additional areas to be regarded as hazardous in respect of toxic or oxygen depleted atmosphere.
 5 Ventilation system For NH3 equipment spaces, including ventilation capacity, location of inlets and outlets, segregation from other ventilation systems.
-6 Tank drawings and arrangement Including arrangement of tank connection space and pump rooms/compressor rooms where relevant.
-The NH3 tank design drawings are preferably to contain sufficient detail to allow for structural strength and thermal exposure calculations for surrounding structure.
-7 Structural strength calculation for the NH3 fuel tank location